What Is Good SEO-Optimized Content?

-Good content offers reasonable first-person experience from an author you can trust.
+Good content offers a reasonable first-person experience from an author you can trust.

 Original pictures definitely matter.
-At some point your site is going to be checked by human eyes and people can tell the difference between a good picture and an average one (or bad one).
-Even many common stock photos are obviously stock photos, although these can been acceptable.
+At some point, your site is going to be checked by human eyes and people can tell the difference between a good picture and an average one (or bad one).
+Even many common stock photos are obviously stock photos, although these can be acceptable.
 They are better than nothing or a terrible picture.
-That said, original pictures are easy to pick out and are going to add authority to your content in really strong ways.
+That said, original pictures are easy to pick out and are going to add authority to your content is really strong ways.

 Good stock photos are acceptable, like those with paid sources, but good original pictures matter.
 Plus if you took the pictures, then you can do a reverse Google Image Search and find anyone who uses your photo.
-Send them a follow up email saying they need to attribute the picture with a link.
+Send them a follow-up email saying they need to attribute the picture with a link.
 You’d be surprised how many links you get.
-Those who don’t, copyright claim.
+Those who don’t, a copyright claim.